 Every defendant may reset their first preliminary hearing setting one time for any reason; however, the reset must be accomplished before the day of court.
 No resets are allowed on the day of court.
-You must sign for your new court date, so you must either come to the court in person or be at a fax machine where you can receive, complete, and return your reset notice, or be able to receive a document via your email addess and sign it digitally.
+You must sign for your new court date, so you must either come to the court in person, be at a fax machine where you can receive, complete, and return your reset notice, or be able to receive a document via your email addess and sign it digitally.

 You must File a Motion for Continuance and submit it to the Judge no later than the day before your trial date.
 Your request must include a phone number that you can be reached at so that the court can advise you of the Judge's decision.
 The judge will make a decision whether or not to grant the continuance.